quil-lang/quil/rfcs/analog/spec_changes.md

 ShiftFrequency :: SHIFT-FREQUENCY Frame Expression
 ```

-Each frame has a frequency which is tracked throughout the program.
-Initial
+Each frame has a real frequency which is tracked throughout the
-frame frequencies are specified in the frame definition's `INITIAL-FREQUENCY`
+program.
+Initial frame frequencies are specified in the frame
-attribute.
-Subsequent code may update this, either assigning an absolute value (`SET-FREQUENCY`) or a relative offset (`SHIFT-FREQUENCY`).
+definition's `INITIAL-FREQUENCY` attribute.
+Subsequent code may update
+this, either assigning an absolute value (`SET-FREQUENCY`) or a
+relative offset (`SHIFT-FREQUENCY`).

 ```